-Status: Construction Underway - 46 Percent Complete Contact: Rose Casey, Capital Projects • (714) 560-5729
+Status: Construction Underway - 58 Percent Complete Contact: Rose Casey, Capital Projects • (714) 560-5729

 Summary: This project will add a general purpose lane in the southbound direction (approximately 1.7 miles) and extend the second HOV lane (approximately one mile) in both directions along I-5 between Alicia Parkway to El Toro Road in the cities of Laguna Hills, Laguna Woods, Lake Forest, and Mission Viejo.
 The construction contract was awarded on September 23, 2020, and construction began on October 13, 2020.
-This quarter, the contractor installed girders and poured the deck for the Los Alisos overcrossing bridge, continued work on several retaining walls, completed the soundwall near the El Toro Road off-ramp, and installed abutments for the new on-ramps over El Toro Road.
-Staff also continued coordination with Southern California Edison (SCE) for the relocation of existing facilities and with Caltrans on ROW and utility relocations.
+This quarter, the contractor poured bridge decks for the widening over El Toro Road, completed construction of several retaining walls, and continued work on stage one of the Los Alisos Boulevard overcrossing.
+Staff also continued coordination with SCE for the relocation of existing facilities and with Caltrans on ROW and utility relocations.